proverbial-ninja/speedtest-tweet-bot/README.md

 # network-tweet-bot
+tested with python 2.7
 monitors internet speed and tweets when its slow

 you need to set up an application here >> http://apps.twitter.com

-contributors please check out https://github.com/kmarima/speedtest-tweet-bot/projects/1 for the roadmap ... pull requests are welcome
+contributors please check out https://github.com/kmarima/speedtest-tweet-bot/projects/1 for the roadmap

+pull requests are welcome